-1A four-digit course number such as 5712, 5709, or 5703 indicates a course such as Student Teaching which carries twelve credit hours for a sixteen week semester.
-Courses in the M.A. curriculum in Clinical Mental Health Counseling and School Counseling also carry four-digit course numbers, with the second digit indicating program year and the last digit denoting credit hours.
+A four-digit course number such as 5712, 5709, or 5703 indicates a course such as Student Teaching which carries twelve credit hours for a sixteen week semester.
+Courses in the M.A. curriculum in Clinical Mental Health Counseling and School Counseling (Traditional or Licensure Track) also carry four-digit course numbers, with the second digit indicating program year and the last digit denoting credit hours.